Seepage pits can be an effective way to manage runoff wastewater, and they are often built into the design of older properties.

 The septic tank is part of the onsite wastewater treatment system.
 It stores the waste and partially treats the contents.
 Then, the wastewater is dispersed through the seepage pit.
 Since seepage pits have such a simple design, they are not suitable alone for handling raw sewage.

-Are Seepage Pits Legal in New Jersey?
+How are Seepage Pits Regulated in New Jersey?

 If you have an existing seepage pit, then it must be properly maintained.
 In cases where the seepage pit fails or major repairs or replacements are necessary, then the seepage pit may need to be replaced with a modern system.
+Whether you are updating your current seepage pit design or starting from scratch, during your seepage pit project you may need your land’s soil tested as well as working closely with a soil engineer to make sure that all the regulations required by your municipality are followed.

 How Long Does a Seepage Pit Last?